nextcloud/documentation/developer_manual/exapp_development/tech_details/api/occ_command.rst

 Params
 ******

-To unregister OCC Command, you just need to provide a command `name`:
+To unregister an OCC CLI command, you just need to provide a command `name`:

 .. code-block:: json